S4 method for class 'sf'

 - k

-(optional) Number of nearest neighbors to use for prediction.
+(optional) Number of nearest neighbors used in prediction.

 - theta